bernardo-torres/linear-autoencoders/README.md

 ## About The Project

-This work introduces **Linear Consistency Autoencoders (Lin-CAE)**, a straightforward training methodology to induce linearity in high-compression audio autoencoders.
+This work introduces **Linear Consistency Autoencoders (Lin-CAE)**, a training methodology to induce linearity in audio autoencoders.
 By using data augmentation, we enforce **homogeneity** (equivariance to scalar gain) and **additivity** (preservation of addition) in the latent space without altering the model's architecture or loss function.

 This creates a structured latent space where simple algebraic operations correspond directly to intuitive audio manipulations like mixing and volume scaling.